Nicholas King Map (1803), Detail

 n the spring of 1803, at the direction of Albert Gallatin, cartographer Nicholas King prepared a new map of the Northwest combining features selected from maps by Aaron Arrowsmith (1802), Andrew Ellicott (1796-1800), James Cook (1775), George Vancouver (1798), and others, each containing a more or less educated guess as to the location and general topography of the Northern Rocky Mountains and the rivers in their vicinity, which no white man had yet seen.

-Thomas Jefferson and his circle of amateur geographers were under the impression that there were two ranges of mountains in the West.
+Thomas Jefferson and his circle of amateur geographers were under the impression that there were just two ranges of mountains in the West.
 The northern range, of which the southern end is shown here, were thought to end somewhere above the 45th parallel, and to be situated between 113° and 115° west longitude.
-The mountains named "The Heart," "The Pap," "Battle Hills" and "Boar's Tooth" were landmarks reported by Indians.
+The peaks named "The Heart," "The Pap," "Battle Hills" and "Bear's Tooth" were landmarks reported by Indians.

 Conjecture also held that those "Stony Mountains" were separated from the mountains of "New Mexico" in the Southwest by a broad plateau.
 In fact, Jefferson specifically instructed Lewis to try to ascertain whether that plateau was mountainous or flat.
 Imagine Lewis's feelings when he reached the mountain saddle today known as Lemhi Pass on the Continental Divide, knowing he was in the vicinity of the 45th parallel, to find still more mountains, as far as his eye could see.
 There was Jefferson's answer!